New season, same old Man City: Guardiola needs to spend and sort defence before it's too late | Goal.com

 A high-line and nervous defence is easy to attack against and, at the moment, City don’t have any answers.

-Guardiola won’t change the way he plays - dominating possession and playing the opponents’ final third.
+Guardiola won’t change the way he plays - dominating possession and playing in the opponents’ final third.

 His side unravelled when he took off the extra protection of defensive midfielder Fernandinho in search of more goals with City lacking a physical threat.
 But it backfired and Leicester and Vardy took advantage to devastating effect.

-A touch more caution might help them get through a difficult period until their back to full strength and playing at their very best.
+A touch more caution might help them get through a difficult period until they are back to full strength and playing at their very best.

 Ditch the cups